 TPS as ‘Just-in-time’ and ‘Jidoka’

-Spear (2004) in his HBR article “Learning to Lead at Toyota,” emphasises that TPS is a system of nested experiments that enables to constantly improve the operations, and Toyota has a structure where those principles are practised at all levels.
+Spear (2004) in his HBR article “Learning to Lead at Toyota,” emphasises that TPS is a system of nested experiments that enable constantly improving operations, and Toyota has a structure where those principles are practised at all levels.

-Toyota (2014) lists outcomes of TPS as providing customers with highest quality vehicles, at lowest possible cost, provide members with work satisfaction, and giving company the flexibility to respond to the market.
+Toyota (2014) lists outcomes of TPS as providing customers with the highest quality vehicles, at the lowest possible cost, providing members with work satisfaction, and giving the company the flexibility to respond to the market.